Posted on: April 20, 2021

 7. Continuously monitor engagements with third parties.

-A vendor could fluctuate in criticality from project to project and overtime as things may shift.
-Gaining a view across the organization and engaging business units when evaluating vendors is essential in continuously understanding how they fit in with the business.
+A vendor could fluctuate in criticality from project to project and over time as things may shift.
+Gaining a view across the organization and engaging in vendor risk management by evaluating vendors is essential in continuously understanding how they fit in with the business.